On Generalized Forward-Reflected-Backward Method for Monotone Inclusion Problems

 \section{Conclusion}

-We studied the monotone inclusion \eqref{main} via the generalized forward–reflected–backward (GFRB) method, an extension of FRB, under an increasing step–size rule, and established its convergence properties.
-On a particular example, we showed that the theoretical linear rate known for FRB is tight for GFRB (which is $1/\sqrt{2}$).
-On a different example, we further demonstrated that a suitable choice of the initial parameters yields a strictly improved linear rate.
+We studied the monotone inclusion \eqref{main} via the generalized forward–reflected–backward (GFRB) method, an extension of FRB, under a non-decreasing step–size rule, and established its convergence properties.
+On a particular example, we showed that the theoretical linear rate for GFRB is bounded below by $1/\sqrt{2}$, and on another example, we further demonstrated that a suitable choice of the initial parameters yields a strictly improved linear rate.
 In addition, we proposed an extended primal–dual twice–reflected algorithm (EPDTR), which generalizes PDTR to a class of structured inclusion problems that includes \eqref{main}.
 Our current analysis of EPDTR requires prior knowledge of the Lipschitz constant and the norm of the underlying linear operator.
 A natural direction for future work is to remove this dependence via linesearch or other adaptive methods, for instance, along the lines of~\cite{soe2025golden}, which by construction, would yield a parameter-free variant of PDTR.